Discover inspiring ideas and stories from around the world.

 ©Lucas Tiefenthaler

-Davide Dormino "Standing up where the masses sit down."
+Davide Dormino: "Standing up where the masses sit down."

 On 25 June, a few days after the UK High Court hearing, Wikileaks and Stella Assange announced that Julian Assange had left Belmarsh prison and was heading for the airport to return to his home country Australia.
 The artist group Artists for Assange, founded in 2015, has been working alongside many people for years towards the release of Julian Assange.
 We had the great opportunity to talk to one of these artists, the Roman sculptor Davide Dormino, who created the world-famous sculpture "Anything To Say?".